 1. Create A Sleep Routine

 A routine is the number 1 tip.
 It is not just for sleeping either.
-You will need a routine to get them to eat, for waking up, even something simple like going to the supermarket (Which my child HATES) can have a routine to break them in gently each time.
+You will need a routine to get them to eat, wake up, even something simple like going to the supermarket (Which my child HATES) can have a routine to break them in gently each time.

 Routines can be simple.
 I’ll give you a rundown of the routine I created: